Dale Caldwell: USTA

-Education
+Education career

 Caldwell was first appointed to the New Brunswick Public Schools Board of Education in 1998 and served as President for a total of six years before he resigned in 2004.
 In 2009, he was selected as the New Jersey School Board Member of the Year by the New Jersey School Boards Association.
 During this time Caldwell also founded the consulting, training and coaching firm Strategic Influence.

 Caldwell also served as a member of the Educational Services Commission of New Jersey Board of Directors from 1999 to 2024, and serves as President from 2001 to 2024.
 He has served as President of the Board of the College Achieve of Greater Asbury Park Charter School since 2017.

 In 2013, the Village Charter School in Trenton, New Jersey, named Caldwell head of school.
 In 2015, he was named the Charter School Administrator of the Year from the New Jersey Charter School Association for his work leading the Village Charter School.